mvysny/uidl-analyzer/README.md

 You can see that a component with node ID (internal ID used by UIDL for every Component) has been attached; it is a `<vaadin-button>` with the `primary` theme.
 Some nodes also executed certain async calls (v-node 6 set its `invalid` property to `false`; that is a TextField but I've ommitted it from the snippet above for brevity).

+## Analyzing UIDL

+Run the `./uidl-analyzer`.
+It is a simple Ruby script which reads the UIDL and dumps some statistics.